arendvw/phpstorm-deb/README.md

 Building (Manuallly)
 --------------------

-* Download the `.tar.gz` file from [Rider's download page](https://www.jetbrains.com/rider/download/index.html) and place it in the root directory of this repo.
+* Download the `.tar.gz` file from [IntelliJ's download page](https://www.jetbrains.com) and place it in the root directory of this repo.

 * Create a new debian/changelog file using the provided update.sh script:
 ```sh